xuanxu/starmatrix/paper/paper.md

 Calculating the contributions of chemical elements from different stars in several mass ranges is a necessary step for galactic chemical evolution models [@molla2017].
 Intergalactic provides detailed datasets to use as input or by internal methods in these kind of models.

-Intergalactic includes a variety of options for `IMFs`, `solar abundances` data and `Delay Time Distributions` to choose from, but custom options can be easily added programmatically because a base Python Class is included for each of this parameters to be subclassed if needed.
+The code includes a variety of options for `IMFs`, `solar abundances` data and `Delay Time Distributions` to choose from, but custom options can be easily added programmatically because a base Python Class is included for each of this parameters to be subclassed if needed.

+Intergalactic is released with an open source licence, distributed through the Python Package Index and is easily installable using the `pip` package manager.

 # References